phpmyadmin/phpmyadmin/doc/config.rst

     descending order for columns of type TIME, DATE, DATETIME and TIMESTAMP, ascending order else- by default.

+    .. versionchanged:: 3.4.0
+        Since phpMyAdmin 3.4.0 the default value is ``'SMART'``.

 .. config:option:: $cfg['GridEditing']

     :type: string